pavankalyan0424/VehicleFleetTracker/README.md

 A real-time, distributed and secure vehicle fleet tracking system leveraging Apache Cassandra and FastAPI

-> This project simulated tracking multiple fleets/vehicles, efficiently stores and retrieves their location and speed data and demonstrated concurrent data ingestion and querying in a distributed environment - with encrypted storage in Cassandra.
+> This project simulates tracking multiple vehicles, efficiently stores and retrieves their location and speed data and demonstrates concurrent data ingestion and querying in a distributed environment - with encrypted storage in Cassandra.

 ## 🧩 Features

-* Real-time tracking of multiple fleets
+* Real-time tracking of multiple vehicles
 * Secure storage and retrieval of location data using AES-GCM Encryption
 * Calculate average speeds and view recent movement history
 * Showcase distributed database usage (Cassandra)